 Dat Taw Gyaint Waterfall is located along the road from Mandalay to Pyin Oo Lwin near a small village known as Anesakhan.
-As usual with Burmese to English translations, there are a multitude of ways to spell these names with the English alphabet.
+As usual with Burmese to English translations, there is a multitude of ways to spell these names with the English alphabet.
 To reflect its home village, this waterfall has earned a more commonly used nickname: Anisakan Falls.
-You might notice however, that somehow the waterfall got a different spelling.
+You might notice, however, that somehow the waterfall got a different spelling.

 Regardless, finding this waterfall is easy if you plug in: Dat Taw Gyaint Waterfall, in Google Maps.
-Or alternatively, just follow directions to the pin below.
+Or alternatively, just follow the directions to the pin below.

 Rent a Motorbike